pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 The dashboard should have automatically created a tile for the search, but you may wish to resize it.
 You can change how the tile is displayed by selecting "Edit tile" from the tile's menu.

 ### Dashboards in Action
-One common use case for Gravwell is keeping track of network activity.
+One common use case for DatalaiQ is keeping track of network activity.
 Here we see a dashboard that reports on network traffic based on Zeek connection logs

 ![network dashboard](network-dashboard.png)